Dzivenu/steempress/README.md

-# steempress
+# SteemPress
-A Wordpress plugin that integrates with steem
+A Wordpress plugin that integrates with steem.